Public health practitioner

 Public health practitioners have many opportunities to develop their careers.
 For example, if the practitioner has learnt how to support people stopping smoking they may be able to undertake additional training to be able to administer certain nicotine replacement therapies.
 They may also gain additional broader skills to help people in reducing their alcohol intake or improving their mental health.
 Practitioners may also develop their skills and expertise through more senior practitioner roles or go into management, service lead roles or leadership positions.

-In England, public health practitioner jobs are found in local authorities, Public Health England, the NHS and in the voluntary sector.
+In England, public health practitioner jobs are found in local authorities, the Office for Health Improvement and Disparities, the NHS and in the voluntary sector.

 In Scotland, the main employers of public health practitioners are local NHS Health Boards, NHS Health Scotland, Community Health Partnerships and Health and Social Care Partnerships.